Acupuncture for asthma

 Alternative therapies such as acupuncture can help to tackle the various causes of asthma, for example stress and emotional upset, a weak digestive system that leads to the formation of phlegm and the regulation of the immune system.

-From a biomedicine viewpoint, research has shown that acupuncture is an effective treatment for asthma and is able to significantly improve symptoms by:
+From a biomedicine viewpoint, clinical trials has shown evidence to support that acupuncture is an effective treatment for asthma and is able to significantly improve symptoms by:

 - Regulate the mucosal and cellular immunity (Yang 2013, Carneiro 2010, Joos 2000)